linaibrhm/fake-news-detector/README.md

 ## (!IMPORTANT!)
 How To Run
-GitHub does not allow uploading file size that is >100MB, so I prompted to uploading my project onto Google Docs.
-I recommend reading the README.md file on Google Docs for more detailed information and explanation regarding this project.
+GitHub does not allow uploading file size that is >100MB, so I prompted to uploading my project onto Google Drive.
+I recommend reading the README.md file on Google Drive for more detailed information and explanation regarding this project.

 1. Go to https://drive.google.com/drive/folders/1W28UX_1PMxSH3209OqEAj6aJdUvwlRIW?usp=sharing
 2. Download ZIP folder